Ara225/design-experiments/README.md

 This repo is a home for my experiments with design.
 I'm trying to get a better understanding of how to make websites look good, so, I'm challenging myself to make at least one purely UI thing every week.

+The code itself is licensed under the Unlicense but images and other assets may be under other licensees.
+Sources noted in footers.

 ## Webpage templates

 <table>